 Olive Garden's Zuppa Toscana Copycat

 Olive Garden’s Zuppa Toscana Copycat

-I’ve never posted Olive Garden’s Zuppa Toscana Copycat because for decades Olive Garden’s Zuppa Toscana (and their Pasta Fagioli Soup) was right on Olive Garden’s Recipe Page.
-When I decided to make Zuppa Toscana the other day, I noticed the OG has removed both soup recipes.
+For years, OGs Zuppa Toscana and their Pasta Fagioli Soup were right on Olive Garden’s Recipe Page.
+They recently removed both recipes.
 Since I can’t be dragging out my recipe box all the time, posted below is the original Olive Garden’s official recipe for their Zuppa Toscana.
-And yes, it tastes exactly like the Zuppa Toscana at the restaurant.
+And yes, it tastes exactly like that at the restaurant.

 About Olive Garden’s Zuppa Toscana Copycat:

 And Olive Garden’s Zuppa Toscana Copycat is the perfect comforting soup.
-Potatoes, Italian sausage and kale, flavor for days, all in a light broth with a just a touch of cream.
-And it always comes to the table, just like shown in my photos, with the slightest bit of orangy red tinge from the oils in the sausage.
-I think most bloggers make a point to remove every last drop of it for their photos, but that’s how it’s served at Olive Garden, and that’s where so much of the flavor is.
+Potatoes, Italian sausage, and kale, flavor for days, all in a light broth with just a touch of cream.
 I love this soup; I even crave it.
-Now if only I had breadsticks!
-(Maybe you’d like some of my easy overnight, no knead Crusty Bread instead?)
+Now, if only I had breadsticks!
+(Maybe you’d like some of my easy overnight, no-knead Crusty Bread instead?)

+Olive Garden's Zuppa Toscana Copycat